Ivan5d/ivan_diaz.github.io/_posts/2023-03-31-abschlussarbeit.md

 We would understand at the end of article how the Underwater Image Formation model works alongside with the corresponding implementation on python.
 You should know that all the information is taken from these two papers.

 You'll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

-To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
-Take a look at the source for this post to get an idea about how it works.

-Jekyll also offers powerful support for code snippets:

 ```python
 def print_hi(name)